Milad-Akarie/injectable/README.md

  ],)
 void configureDependencies() {}
 ```

 #### Initializing modules inside of scopes
-External Modules can be initlzized inside of specific scopes by simply assigning a scope to `ExternalModule`
+External Modules can be initialized inside of specific scopes by simply assigning a scope to `ExternalModule`.
 ```dart
 @InjectableInit(
   externalPackageModulesBefore: [